EURO 2020 final Italy vs England possible line-ups: all the team news and starting XIs so far

 Final: Italy vs England (11 July)

-Predicted line-up: Donnarunna, Di Lorenzo, Bonucci, Chiellini, Emerson; Barella, Jorginho, Verratti; Chiesa, Immobile, Insigne
+Predicted line-up: Donnarumma, Di Lorenzo, Bonucci, Chiellini, Emerson; Barella, Jorginho, Verratti; Chiesa, Immobile, Insigne

 Paolo Menicucci, Italy reporter: I don’t see big surprises in the Italy starting XI for the final.
 Emerson should continue to replace the injured Leonardo Spinazzola as left-back while Giovanni di Lorenzo has done enough to be confirmed as right-back ahead of the now-fit-again Alessandro Florenzi.
 There are no doubts regarding the veteran centre-backs and the midfield trio.
 Federico Chiesa has also booked his place in the starting XI with the goal against Spain.
 Same thing for Ciro Immobile?
 Some Italian media believe that Roberto Mancini could switch to Andrea Belotti or even Lorenzo Insigne as ‘false nine’ but I think the Lazio striker will have another chance to leave his mark when it counts the most.